-Something we observed when reflecting on why candidates are leaving jobs, is that a vast majority are doing so because they are feeling burnt out.
-We all feel burnt out at times in our work or home lives and how we manage that and how those around us react to it can have an impact on how we overcome the feeling of being exhausted and over it.
+Something we have observed when reflecting on why candidates are leaving jobs, is that a vast majority are doing so because they are feeling burnt out.
+At times, we all feel burnt out in our work or home lives.
+How we manage that and how those around us react to it can have an impact on how we overcome the feeling of being exhausted and over exhaustion.

-The workplace now is very different from what it was 10+ years ago.
-There are higher demands on our availability and accessibility thanks to technology.
-On the flip side, many businesses have mental health and wellness programs in place where teams can access tools to help them overcome not only burn out but other challenges that are impacting their ability to perform at their best.
+The workplace now is very different from what it was a decade ago.
+Higher demands are placed on our availability and accessibility thanks to technology.
+However on the flip side, many businesses have mental health and wellness programs in place where teams can access tools to help them overcome not only burn out but other challenges that are impacting their ability to perform at their best.

-Burn out is mostly preventable; we have put some tips together to help you prevent and manage it in your workplace.
+As burnout is mostly preventable, we have put together tips to help you prevent and manage it in your workplace.

-- Understand the warning signs and make sure your team understand them too.
+Understand the warning signs and make sure your team understand them too.
 This will help them look out for each other and recognise changes within themselves.
-These signs can be anything from constantly feeling tired or unwell, through to no longer reaching KPI’s or becoming disgruntled quickly.
+These signs can be anything from constantly feeling tired or unwell, through to no longer reaching key performance indicators or becoming disgruntled quickly.

-- Reach out to your team, via regular one on 1 catch-up.
-Take them for a coffee, and debrief on how they are going with a particular project or client.
+Reach out to your team, via regular one on one catch up.
+Take them for a coffee or lunch, and debrief on how they are going with a particular project or client.
 Have an open-door policy, be a sounding board and show them that you can be the leader they can reach out to.